xhan97/StreaKHC/README.md

 ## Notes ##

-  - If you do not need to visualize the generated tree, you can comment out the corresponding code in the /bin/run_evaluation.sh.
+  - If do not need to visualize the generated tree, you can comment out the corresponding code in the /bin/run_evaluation.sh.
   - Perl is used to shuffle the data.You'll need perl installed on your system to run experiment shell scripts.
 If you can't run perl, you can change this to another shuffling method of your choice.
   - The scripts in this project use environment variables set in the setup script.
 You'll need to source this set up script in each shell session running this project.